-From 1968 'Summer Scene' takes a look at the new phenomenon of taking a car on holiday.
+A new trend is seeing people take their car on holiday.
 A trip on board the B&I car ferry from Liverpool to Dublin explains how this new travel option works.

-Take a look at how car ferry travel has changed since 1968 when passengers were greeted onboard the ferry by a hostess.
+Passengers drive their vehicles onto the car ferry.
+Once onboard they are greeted by a hostess.
 The 'Munster' car ferry can facilitate up to 1,000 passengers and has cabin accommodation for 250.
 Facilities include a fine dining restaurant, a cafeteria, two bars, and a children's play area.

 Built in Germany, the 'Munster' is one of the most modern of its kind with automatic steering, radar and numerous safety devices.